• Home

 This is one of the maddest, most empowering things you can do in the kitchen.
 Making your own butter is so easy, and yet it always makes me feel like Ma Ingalls from Little House on the Prairie.
 We never planned to make butter – it’s really just a byproduct of our desire not to waste anything.

-We buy our cream in 2L containers – it’s both cheaper and longer lasting that way.
-As we make our own icecream, we tend to get through most of it, but there will often be a cup or so leftover past the expiry date.
-Instead of throwing away the old cream, we now beat it, with just the tiniest bit of salt, in the stand mixer until it splits into butter and whey (start with the whisk and move to the paddle attachment if it gets too thick).
+Instead of throwing away cream that’s near its expiry date, we now beat it, with just the tiniest bit of salt, in the stand mixer until it splits into butter and whey (start with the whisk and move to the paddle attachment if it gets too thick).
 Rinse the butter in cold water, then it needs to be beaten to get all the residual liquid out of it.
 We do this by placing a wooden chopping board over the sink at a slight incline (to allow the liquid to drain off) and smacking the butter on it with wooden gnocchi paddles (one will work, but two is much easier).
 Surprisingly, the ridged paddles don’t stick to the butter, and the whole process is really quite quick, although it can leave your kitchen an oily, cream-speckled mess.

-We will use cream that is up to a week past its expiry date, although I have read that it is common practice to allow cream to sour for a couple of weeks before churning it into butter.
-It really is delicious and worth trying for that reason alone – after all, how often do you get to taste butter which is just minutes old?
+It really is delicious and worth trying – after all, how often do you get to taste butter which is just minutes old?
 But being able to use our own butter in cakes and cookies – that makes me blissfully happy.

 butter-001